FrancoisCoding/Netflix-Landing-Page/README.md

-Mock-up of Netflix Landing Page Using HTML, CSS, and JavaScript
+# Mock-up of Netflix Landing Page Using HTML, CSS, and JavaScript.

-To See This Site in Action Visit: https://francoiscoding.github.io/Netflix-Landing-Page/
+Visit https://francoiscoding.github.io/Netflix-Landing-Page/ to view the project in action !!